a-l-partis/SLEEC-ADAPT/README.md

 `java -jar agent-adaption.jar <Your Workflow>.workflowspec <Your SLEEC file>.sleec "<YourOutputFileName>"`

-The adapted workflow file will be created in the same directory under the file name &lt;YourOutputFileName&gt;
+The adapted workflow file will be created in the same directory under the file name &lt;YourOutputFileName&gt;.workflowspec

 <h1>SLEEC-ADAPT</h1>